wpilibsuite/vendor-template/README.md

 - ProjectName-driver.zip will contain the driver library and all libraries needed to run it.
 Note if you selected no JNI/Driver library, this zip will be emply except for 2 prebuilt libraries.
 Will also contain all necessary dependancies and headers
 - ProjectName-java.zip will contain the java jar, along with the javadocs for java.
 In addition, if JNI was selected, this zip will contain the native JNI/driver library as well.
 - ProjectName-cpp.zip will contain the C++ library for use with wpilibc.
 Will also contain all necessary dependancies and headers
-- ProjectName-driversources.zip will contain the sources and headers for the driver/jni library
+- ProjectName-driversources.zip will contain the sources and headers for the driver/jni library.
+This will not show up if you did not use the JNI/Driver option.
 - ProjectName-javasources.zip will contain the Java sources
-- ProjectName-cppsources.zip will contain the sources and headers for the wpilibc library
+- ProjectName-cppsources.zip will contain the sources and headers for the wpilibc library.
+This will not contain the sources for the driver library.

+## Linking to other libraries
+During creation, a folder called libraries is created in the root of the repo.
+Inside this folder are folders for the implementation library and the driver library.
+Headers and C libraries can be placed in these folders, and they will be automatically added to the projects.
+The driver library will only be able to access the driver libraries, and the implementation will be able to access both sets of native libraries.
+These libraries are placed in the release zips in order to be usable.